 An excellent way to help save endangered species like yellow-naped amazon parrots is to support conservation organizations.
 Paso Pacífico is accomplishing important steps in protecting these beautiful and intelligent birds.

-At Paso Pacífico, our mission is to create wildlife corridors that safeguard biodiversity while connecting people to their land and ocean.
-Our goal is to restore and conserve Mesoamerica’s Pacific Slope ecosystems.
+At Paso Pacífico, we have a straightforward but difficult mission: creating corridors that allow wildlife to be in peace (and safe!) while connecting with people.
+The goal to restore Mesoamerica’s Pacific Slope is a must to do so!
 The threatened mangrove wetlands, dry tropical forests, and eastern Pacific coral reefs are among these ecosystems.
 All conservation programs at Paso Pacífico benefit directly from your donations.
 These include education programs that teach children the principles of biology, ecology, and environmental citizenship.
 Contact us today!